-Condition Check one

-X excellent deteriorated unaltered

-X good ruins X_altered

-X fair unexposed

--

-Check one \X\ original site \\\\ moved date
+Condition X excellent X good X fair deteriorated ruins unexposed Check one unaltered X altered Check one X original s moved ite date

 Describe the present and original (if known) physical appearance

 The Thomasville Commercial Historic District encompasses the contiguous historic commercial and civic buildings in downtown Thomasville.
 City streets in the district are laid out in a gridiron pattern with Broad Street, the main street, centered on and paralleling a low ridge which runs northwest-southeast across the city.
 The courthouse, located at the north edge of the district, marks the center of the city, from which the commercial district has grown in a southeasterly direction.
 The older buildings in the district, a number dating from the 1880s, are located along Broad Street.
 Later early twentieth century buildings replaced some earlier Broad Street buildings and spread out along Jackson Street.
 Lots are primarily long and narrow, oriented, in most cases, to Broad Street and Jackson Street.
 The majority of buildings are one to three story masonry structures with party walls and common setbacks.
 Brick, the principal building material, is used both structurally and decoratively.
 In addition, cast iron, pressed metal, stone, terracotta, and wood are frequently used for exterior and interior detailing.
 Architectural styles represented include Victorian Eclectic, Early Twentieth Century Commercial, Neoclassical, and Georgian Revival.
 Landscaping in the district is limited to plantings around the courthouse and old post office.
 Several streets retain their original brick surface.
 Non-contributing buildings include a number with remodeled front facades and storefronts.